deelliot/AndroidApps/WhatsCooking/README.md

 ## Overview

-What's Cooking offers users a chance to explore recipes, with filtering options based on meal type and sorting functionality by total time or top-rated recipes.
+What's Cooking offers users a chance to explore recipes, with filtering options based on meal type, sorting functionality by total time or top-rated recipes or searching through recipes with keywords.
 This app is still a work in progress, an primarily created as a learning tool.
-Future features will include search functionality.
 Built using Kotlin, the app leverages Kotlin Coroutines, Retrofit, Moshi, and Coil to handle asynchronous tasks, retrieve data, parse JSON responses, and load images efficiently.
 ## Features

 - **Recipe Browsing**: Explore a diverse range of recipes, ready to tantalize your taste buds.